kmutahar/Bilingual-Jekyll-Resume-Theme/docs/DATA_GUIDE.md

 **For startdate/enddate fields:**
 - Always use ISO format: `YYYY-MM-DD` (e.g., `2024-03-15`)
 - These auto-format to "Mon YYYY" in English (e.g., "Mar 2024")
-- Arabic layout uses custom date formatting
+- Arabic layout uses custom date formatting via `ar-date.html` which reads from `site.data.ar.months`
+- **Note:** The theme already includes `_data/ar/months.yml` with Arabic month names, so you don't need to create this file manually.

 **For display text fields (year, duration):**
 - Use any text format you want